jesseloudon/azure-storage-firewall-default-action/README.md

 # azure-storage-firewall-default-action
-Configures Azure Storage Firewall default action (Allow or Deny) for network access
+Configures Azure Storage Firewall default action (Allow or Deny) for network access.
+This GitHub Action could be useful to run before & after uploading files to Azure blob storage.

 ## Usage